 He also says,

 “Mainstream America, for the most part, gets uncomfortable with seeing an Asian man portrayed in a sexual light.”

-I had vague memories of watching the movie as a nine-year-old before recently seeing it again: DMX’s cameo, Jet Li “playing” a pickup game of American football (but literally kicking everyone’s ass instead), Anthony Anderson’s hilarious performance, and its awesome soundtrack.
-But the ending has always been most memorable (for being a buzzkill) because as a prepubescent who idolized Jet Li and crushed on the late Aaliyah, I was at the very least expecting a smooch.
+I had vague memories of watching the movie as a nine-year-old before recently seeing it again.
+DMX’s cameo, Jet “playing” a pickup game of American football (but literally kicking everyone’s ass instead), Anthony Anderson’s hilarious performance, and its awesome soundtrack.
+But the ending has always been most memorable (for being a buzzkill).
+As a prepubescent who idolized Jet and crushed on Aaliyah, I was at the very least expecting a smooch.

-It’s certainly possible the ending got deleted because maybe the actor and actress themselves felt awkward about it, but that’s not the point in question.
+It’s certainly possible that they deleted the ending because maybe the actor and actress themselves felt awkward about it.
+But that’s not the point in question.
 The real philosophical inquiry is why did it need to get tested with an audience, let alone an “urban” one in the first place?

-Asian-American actors are already disadvantaged, and more often than not desexualized on-screen as well as typecast certain characteristics and archetypes — docile, nefarious, stoic, doctors, gangsters, martial artists, nerds — as if that’s supposed to be more “believable.”
-This is dangerous because it affects the way they’re perceived in the real world, shaping and defining their identities by way of Western dispensation.
+Asian-American actors are already disadvantaged, and more often than not desexualized on-screen as well as typecast certain characteristics and archetypes — docile, nefarious, stoic, doctors, gangsters, martial artists, nerds — as if that’s supposed to be more “believable”.
+This is dangerous because it affects the way they’re perceived in the real world, and how Western dispensation shapes and defines their identities.